AI for institutions, endowments, and family offices.

-Stewardship.IS helps endowments, family offices, trusts, and investment committees use AI around energy exposure without losing source traceability, committee context, confidentiality, or accountable human judgment.
+Stewardship.IS helps institutional investors, endowments, foundations, family offices, trusts, and investment committees use AI around energy exposure without losing source traceability, committee context, confidentiality, or accountable human judgment.

 The first need is a clearer review file, not another dashboard.

-• An endowment or foundation needs clearer energy exposure reporting for an investment committee or board.
+• An institutional investor, endowment, pension, or foundation needs clearer energy exposure reporting for an investment committee or board.

 • A family office or trust has mineral, royalty, non-op, or energy-fund exposure and needs source-backed review support.